-Supplemental Security Income pays benefits to aged, blind or disabled persons with low income and modest resources who need financial assistance.
-It's designed to help YOU, if you are... • Age 65 or older (whether disabled or not) OR • Any age and are blind or otherwise disabled AND you have a low income and few financial resources, and are in financial need.
-If you (or others you know) fit this description, SSI may be able to provide regular cash payments to help you meet your basic needs for food, clothing and shelter—even if you have not paid into the Social Security system.
-SSI...Read more
+What You Should Know About Supplementary Security Income — SSI — The Program That Pays Benefits to Aged, Blind or Disabled Persons with Low Income and Modest Resources Who Need Financial Assistance What SSI is and Whom It’s Designed to Help Supplemental Security Income (SSI) pays benefits to aged, blind or disabled persons with low income and modest resources who need financial assistance.
+Supplementary Security Income is designed to help YOU, if you are...
+Age 65 or older (whether disabled or not) OR Under age 65 and blind or disabled AND you have a low income and few financial resources and are in financial need.
+If...Read more

 Ready to begin your application for benefits?
 Let's get started!
 When you apply for SSI, you will need to provide proof that you are eligible, including the following: • Your Social Security card or, at least, your Social Security number. • Your birth certificate or other proof of age (e.g., driver’s license). • Proof of U.S. citizenship or SSI-eligible non-citizen status. • Information about your residence: address and phone number; mortgage document or rental lease with landlord’s contact information; proof of living arrangements with names, birth dates, and medical assistance or Social Security numbers for all household members; property tax...Read more